dsc-courses/practice.dsc80.com/problems/sp22-final/sp22-final-q11.md

 Select all true statements below.

 [ ] The specific combination of hyperparameters in `best_params_` had the highest average training accuracy among all combinations of hyperparameters in `hyp_grid`.
 [ ] The specific combination of hyperparameters in `best_params_` had the highest average validation accuracy among all combinations of hyperparameters in `hyp_grid`.
 [ ] The specific combination of hyperparameters in `best_params_` had the highest training accuracy among all combinations of hyperparameters in `hyp_grid`, in each of the 4 folds of the training data.
 [ ] The specific combination of hyperparameters in `best_params_` had the highest validation accuracy among all combinations of hyperparameters in `hyp_grid`, in each of the 4 folds of the training data.
 [ ] A `BillyClassifier` that is fit using the specific combination of hyperparameters in `best_params_` is guaranteed to have the best accuracy on unseen testing data among all combinations of hyperparameters in `hyp_grid`.

 # BEGIN SOLN

+**Answer: ** Option B

 When performing cross validation, we select the combination of hyperparameters that had the highest **average validation accuracy** across all four folds of the data.
 That is, by definition, how `best_params_` came to be.
 None of the other options are guaranteed to be true.

+<average>82</average>

 # END SOLN